frenchypeanut/rockside/doc/more-about-rockside.md

 ## I run a rockside instance.
 I noticed than anybody could create an account on Rockside interface

 Indeed !
-The EthCC community release don't give the possibility to restrict the signup only to whitelisted users.
+The EthCC Early Access release don't give the possibility to restrict the signup only to whitelisted users.